clarklindeveloper/notes/angular - ultimateangular - advanced.md

 ## http service observables

-- replacing static products list with db.json (db json entries are like endpoints with array as value)
+- replacing static products list to the db.json (db json entries are like endpoints with array as value)
 - make api requests
 - setup service allows us to inject it into our component,
 - angular service gets the data from .json